telerik/ajax-docs/controls/asyncupload/how-to/prevent-page-submitting-while-uploading-file.md

 function submitPage() {
     //finds all file uploads that are currently in progress var uploadingRows = $(".RadAsyncUpload").find(".ruUploadProgress");
-    //iterates and checks is there any file uploads that are successfully completed or failed and if yes - pop-up an alert box and prevent page submitting for (var i = 0; i < uploadingRows.length; i++) {
+    //iterates and checks if there are any file uploads that are successfully completed or failed and if yes - pop-up an alert box and prevent page submitting for (var i = 0; i < uploadingRows.length; i++) {
         if (!$(uploadingRows[i]).hasClass("ruUploadCancelled") && !$(uploadingRows[i]).hasClass("ruUploadFailure") && !$(uploadingRows[i]).hasClass("ruUploadSuccess")) {
             alert("you could not submit the page during upload :)");
-            return
+            return;
         }
     }